 This is not to say that you shouldn't hire African Americans, but that you should not hire them solely because of their race, and employment alone is not the best way to help combat the system of white supremacy or the African American community as a whole.
 So, how do we do this?

 Whenever evaluating potential solutions targeted at African Americans, it helps to begin with the basic question, "Will this increase or decrease African American dependency on white dominated systems, organizations, and/or institutions?”
 And since corporations are economic organizations, we should look at economic outcomes to measure success.

 A major corporation that is dominated by white people hiring a Black person creates a state of dependency for that individual.
-Her livelihood now depends on her acceptability to the white people below, around, and above her in the corporate hierarchy; therefore she cannot contribute to her full potential or take risks that other employees may be able to take.
+Her livelihood now depends on her acceptability to the non-Black people below, around, and above her in the corporate hierarchy; therefore she cannot contribute to her full potential or take risks that other employees may be able to take.

 On the other hand, investing in or donating to a Black for-profit enterprise increases their chances or success and ability to scale, and hire other Black people as Black-owned businesses are 85% more likely to hire Black employees.

 Our proposal is for equity programs that prioritize independent African American participation in:

 - Think tanks

 These all can be used promote economic agency rather than complete dependency, although dependency can be perpetuated even with these if not managed correctly.

 The fundamental problem in the African American community is that the resources needed to repair itself have been systemically looted over centuries.
 First through slavery (which includes sharecropping as a form of slavery), then the inability to participate in state and federal land grant and loan programs, redlining, predatory loans, mass incarceration, etc. A diversity program that does not directly provide a positive economic outcome by helping build and maintain wealth within the African American community is like treating symptoms without addressing the underlying disease.

 The Disrupting Diversity program involves a three-stage process: